cloudeight/style-guidelines/css/README.md

 }
 ```

-There may also be times when it is more readable to declare shorthand values on multiple lines too.
-For example, if we have 4 variables that declare the radius of each corner of an element, we could declare them on multiple lines to make the stylesheet more coherent.
-This sort of practice also helps keep within our 100 character rule.
+There may also be times when you could declare shorthand values on multiple lines too.
+For example, if we are using SASS, we could have 4 variables that declare the radius of each corner of an element, like so:

 **Good:**